 Ecological Significance of Krishna River

-The mangrove forest beside the Krishna River is the home of a large number of resident and migratory birds, Fishing cat, otter, estuarine crocodile, spotted deer, sambar, black buck.
+Krishna River has an Indian forest called mangrove forest beside it, which is ecologically significant in different ways.
+It is a home of a large number of species like fishing cat, otter, estuarine crocodile, spotted deer, sambar, black buck and resident and migratory birds.
 This forest has been declared as Krishna Wildlife Sanctuary.
-This sanctuary also nurtured rich vegetation with plants like Rhizophora, Avicennia, and Aegiceros.
+This sanctuary has nurtured rich vegetation with plants like Rhizophora, Avicennia and Aegiceros.

 There are two dams which have been constructed on the Krishna River, one at Srisailam called the Srisailam dam and other one at the Nagarjuna hill.
 There are many waterfalls found along its tributaries namely Ethipothal, Pedda Dukudu, Gundam and Chaleswaram.

 Places of Interest on the Banks of Krishna River

 Wai is the first Indian city on the banks of Krishna River in Satara district.
 Sangli is the largest city on the banks of Krishna River in Maharashtra, while Vijayawada is the largest city on the banks of Krishna River in Andhra Pradesh.
 Places like Audumber and Narsobawadi are situated on the banks of Krishna River near Sangli are famous pilgrimage spots.
 Srisailam, one of the twelve jyotirlingas which has a shrine in one of the shakti peethas in India on the Krishna River.
 There are three tributaries which meet Krishna River near Sangli.
 Warana River meets Krishna River near Sangli at Haripur.
 This spot is also known as Sangameshwar.
 These places are considered among the most sacred in Hindu mythology.